 Do you know the difference between an audio typist and a transcriptionist?

-Here at Alphabet we would be interested to hear if you make a distinction between an audio typist and a transcriptionist?
-Obviously both compile a typed document of a recorded medium.
+Here at Alphabet we would be interested to hear if you make a distinction between an audio typist and a UK transcriptionist?
+Obviously, both compile a typed document of a recorded medium.
 But here at Alphabet we recognise there is a vast difference between the two.

 The Definition of an Audio Typist Explained: